 100% pure XACML

 Solutions from Axiomatics are based on the eXtensible Access Control Markup Language (XACML) OASIS standard.
-XACML is the only model that offers a standardized way to achieve effective authorization.
-Authorization decisions determine what a given user or process is allowed to do in a specific context.
+XACML offers a standardized way to achieve externalized and dynamic authorization.
+This means that authorization decisions are made by an authorization service at run-time based on policies which determine what actions a user or service can perform on a given information asset and in a specific context.

 Three areas standardized